Henri Picciotto

 Grades 2-3: Measurement and Physical Science.

-Grades 7-8: Probability and Statistics (using Boxer, a computer language for education)
+Grades 7-8: Probability and Statistics (using Boxer, a computer environment for education)

 1981-83: Math/Science/Computer specialist, Lawrence Hall of Science (University of California, Berkeley)